Kansas universities deciding on mask policy for campus indoors

 Wichita State University’s president shared that he believes Governor Kelly’s new mask requirement for state employees includes Wichita State and its students, but they are awaiting final confirmation.

-“If it keeps up safe then it is worth doing, there is no point risking it,” said Yoyi Kadiri, a graduate student at WSU.
+“If it keeps us safe then it is worth doing, there is no point risking it,” said Yoyi Kadiri, a graduate student at WSU.

 Newman University and Emporia State University said they will be making a decision in the upcoming weeks if masks will be required.